jepstein-eagle/adaptable/packages/adaptable/readme/adaptable-state-guide.md

 ## State Management

-AdapTable makes it easy for you, via configuration, to store user state, in a location most suitable to your requirements (ie. locally or remotely).
-User state can be created at run-time (through user action) or provided at design-time (through predefined config).
+AdapTable makes it easy for you, via configuration, to store Adaptable State, in a location most suitable to your requirements (ie. locally or remotely).

-Note
+User state can be created at run-time (through user action e.g. selecting a Layout, creating a Column Filter etc.) or provided at design-time (through Predefined Config).

-Internally AdapTable uses Redux to manage its state - this provides a unidirectional store for all the objects used in the grid.
+> Internally AdapTable uses Redux to manage its state - this provides a unidirectional store for all the objects used in the grid.
 If you are also using Redux in your own application then you should continue to use your own Store and not merge the 2 Stores.
-This is the Best Practice advice.

-User State includes both properties (e.g. the current Advanced Search, which layout is loaded, what colour palette to use etc.) and Adaptable Objects (e.g. Advanced Searches, Layouts, Shortcuts, Conditional Styles etc.).

-User state can be created in 2 ways:

-Run-Time - while AdapTable is running, users can create as many Adaptable Objects as their permissions allow.
-Additionally AdapTable will automatically save other relevant information (e.g. current Advanced Search or Layout, visible Function Toolbars etc.).

-Design-Time - administrators and / or developers can ship an application with predefined config: either Adaptable Objects (e.g. a predefined Search called "Today's Trades" or Shortcut where 'M' multiples numeric cells by 1,000,000) or properties (e.g. which shortcut buttons or function toolbars to show in the Dashboard when first launching the application).

-Tip
-Depending on the Entitlements you provide, objects in the predefined config can be made read-only for the user and not editable at run-time.

-User State Storage Options
+### Adaptable State Storage Options
 There are 2 modes of storage available in AdapTable:

-Local Storage - by default, user state is stored in the browser's local storage using the unique adaptableId property that you provide in AdaptableOptions.
+- **Local Storage** - by default, Adaptable State is stored in the browser's local storage using the unique `adaptableId` property that you provide in AdaptableOptions.

-Warning
-If using Local Storage, all user state will be lost each time the user clear's the browser cache and will not be available when switching computer.
+  > If using Local Storage, all user state will be lost each time the user clear's the browser cache and will not be available when switching computer.

-Note
-Local Storage is turned on by default; if you want to store settings somewhere more useful, you will need to enable ConfigServer.

-Remote Storage - user state is stored remotely (via ConfigServer) at a configured location.
+- **Remote Storage** - user state is stored remotely (via ConfigServer) at a configured location.
 All user state is automatically sent to the location specified in ConfigServer and then persisted there.

 Important
 Remote Storage is enabled by setting the enableConfigServer property to true when AdapTable is integrated with the host application.
 (If this is set to false, then Local Storage will be used.)